Reptudn/open-project/README.md

 - All Exercises with a Tutorial Video / Description etc.
 - Training Plan and Exercise recommendations
 - Cool and Modern Design with useful Widgets
-- Achievements (100kg benchpress / 200kg squats)
+- Achievements (100kg benchpress / 200kg squats) (unlock cosmetics for cartoon guy)
-- Catoon Guy that gets trained when you train (depending on what you train) and looses gains when you don't train
+- Cartoon Guy that gets trained when you train (depending on what you train) and looses gains when you don't train
--
+- Training week / days streak (unlock cosmetics for cartoon guy)